Pedro Lira: Activities in Chile

 Soon after his arrival, he organized the first exposition devoted exclusively to Chilean painters.
 Together with the sculptor José Miguel Blanco, he founded the "Unión Artística", an organization devoted to promoting more exhibitions and, ultimately, creating the Museo Nacional de Bellas Artes de Chile, which was originally located on the second floor of the National Congress Building.
 He also created a Salon, similar to the one in Paris, and helped establish a museum in the Quinta Normal, where expositions were held until 1910.

 In 1893, he was appointed Director of the Academy of Painting (Santiago, Chile).
 Although he served as a Professor there, it remains unclear whether or not he ever took on the duties of the Directorship, which passed to Virginio Arias in 1900.
 While there, he was a mentor for promising new artists.
-Among the best known painters whose careers he supported are Pablo Burchard, Pedro Reszka Moreau and Celia Castro, the first Chilean woman to become a notable artist.
+Among the best-known painters whose careers he supported are Pablo Burchard, Pedro Reszka Moreau and Celia Castro, the first Chilean woman to become a notable artist.
 He also compiled Chile's first "Biographical Dictionary of Painters" and translated Hippolyte Taine's Philosophy of Art.
 Several historical paintings of his have been used on Chilean banknotes.

+Lira died in 1912 in Santiago.